Tovino Thomas & Aashiq Abu With Mayaanadhi

 Facebook.

-Interestingly, the movie which is said to be an urban
+Interestingly, the movie which is said to be an urban story, has

-story has been titled as Mayaanadhi.
-Aishwarya
+been titled as Mayaanadhi.
+Aishwarya Lekshmi, the young

-Lekshmi, the young actress who is all set to make her acting debut
+actress who is all set to make her acting debut with

-with Njandukalude Nattil Oridavela, essays the female lead
+Njandukalude Nattil Oridavela, essays the female lead in

-in the movie.
+the movie.

 As per the reports, Aishwarya Lekshmi is playing an IT